Adding Recurring Events to Your Notion Calendar for Regular Meetings & Reminders

 Check out Notion's new template marketplace and find the perfect template for your needs!

 Notion is a powerful tool for managing tasks, projects, and schedules.
-One of its most useful features is the ability to add Recurring events to your calendar.
-Whether you have regular team meetings, weekly Reminders, or monthly appointments, Notion makes it easy to set up and manage these Recurring events.
-In this article, we will guide you through the process of adding Recurring events to your Notion calendar.
+One of its most useful features is the ability to add recurring events to your calendar.
+Whether you have regular team meetings, weekly reminders, or monthly appointments, Notion makes it easy to set up and manage these events.
+In this article, we will guide you through the process of adding recurring events to your Notion calendar while highlighting current best practices and updated features.

 Setting Up a Calendar

-Before we dive into adding Recurring events, make sure you have set up a calendar in Notion.
+Before you start adding recurring events, make sure you have a calendar set up in Notion.
 To do this, follow these steps:

 1. Open your Notion Workspace and navigate to the page where you want to add the calendar.